pivotal/docs-platform-automation/docs/pipelines/single-product.md

 * Deployed Concourse

 !!! info
-    Pivotal Platform Automation is based on Concourse CI.
+    Platform Automation Toolkit is based on Concourse CI.
     We recommend that you have some familiarity with Concourse before getting started.
     If you are new to Concourse, [Concourse CI Tutorials][concourse-tutorial] would be a good place to start.

 * Persisted datastore that can be accessed by Concourse resource (e.g. s3, gcs, minio)
 * A valid [generating-env-file][generating-env-file]: this file will contain credentials necessary to login to Ops Manager using the `om` CLI.
-It is used by every task within Pivotal Platform Automation
+It is used by every task within Platform Automation Toolkit
 * A valid [auth-file][auth-file]: this file will contain the credentials necessary to create the Ops Manager login the first time the VM is created.
 The choices for this file are simple or saml authentication.